stevenyslee/Datastructures-and-Algorithms-notes/Lectures/Compiled/Lecture-1.md

 For example, we could say that the previous examples, are <img src="https://latex.codecogs.com/gif.latex?O(n^4)"/>, while that may be true, it doesn't provide us with a clear representation of the algorithm.

-When designing or analysing an algorithm, we often focus on worst case scenario in order to find the upper bound of the algorithm.
+When designing or analyzing an algorithm, we often focus on worst case scenario in order to find the upper bound of the algorithm.

 ## Worst Case